 The southernmost Scandinavian country, Denmark, consists of the Jutland peninsula and over 400 islands, some of which are linked to the mainland by bridges.
 Almost all of Denmark is low and flat, but there are many low hills as well.
 Windmills and traditional thatched cottages can be seen everywhere.
-Note that the Faroe Islands and Greenland both belong to the Kingdom of Denmark.
+The Faroe Islands and Greenland both belong to the Kingdom of Denmark.
 Bicycling is an integral part of Danish culture and most of the country is cyclist friendly.
 The official language is Danish, and the capital city is Copenhagen.

-Sweden offers numerous lakes and is the largest of the Scandinavian countries both in land size and population.
-Volvo and Saab both originated here and are a big part of the Swedish industry.
-Swedish citizens are independently minded and highly regard their people-oriented social programs, especially in women's rights.
+Sweden, a land of numerous lakes, is the largest of the Scandinavian countries both in land size and population.
+The car companies Volvo and Saab both originated there and are a big part of the Swedish industry.
+Swedish citizens are independently minded and highly regard their people-oriented social programs, especially women's rights.
 The official language is Swedish, and the capital city is Stockholm.

-With a surprisingly mild climate, Iceland is Europe's westernmost country and the second largest island in the North-Atlantic ocean.
-Flight time to Iceland is only 3 1/2 hours from the European mainland.
-Iceland has a strong economy, low unemployment, and low inflation, and its per capita income is among the highest in the world.
+With a surprisingly mild climate, Iceland is Europe's westernmost country and the second largest island in the North Atlantic ocean (Greenland is the largest).
+Flight time to Iceland is 3 hours, 30 minutes from the European mainland.
+Iceland has a strong economy, low unemployment, low inflation, and its per capita income is among the highest in the world.
 The official language is Icelandic, and the capital city is Reykjavik.